hirosystems/docs/docs/clarinet/faq.md

 title: FAQ
 ---

+## How to use Command line tools?

 People unfamiliar with command line tools will install the clarity extension in VSCode and then type `clarity new <project name>` in the editor window and not know what to do next.
 Maybe we could add some clarifications about how to use command line tools somewhere?

-Also, adding more functionality into the extension will be helpful so that eventually, they don’t need to use the command line at all if they don’t want to. https://discord.com/channels/621759717756370964/625538774230892545/999051570635345970.
+Also, adding more functionality to the extension will be helpful so that eventually, they don’t need to use the command line if they don’t want to. https://discord.com/channels/621759717756370964/625538774230892545/999051570635345970.

-After installing Clarinet with the installer, I can’t run Clarinet.
+## After installing Clarinet with the installer, I can't run Clarinet.

 - First, restart your shell/VSCode to ensure they have the updated Path (the installer should have added the directory to the path).
-- If that does not work, manually add the directory to your Path: Open "System Properties", click "Environment Variables" button, under "System variables", select "Path" and hit "Edit".
-Press the "New" button and add "C:\Program Files\clarinet\bin", then press Ok, Ok, Ok.
+- If that does not work, manually add the directory to your Path by following the steps below:

+- Open "System Properties", select "Environment Variables" button, under "System variables", select "Path" and hit "Edit".
+- Press the "New" button and add "C:\Program Files\clarinet\bin", then press Ok, Ok, Ok.
 - Finally, restart your shell or VSCode.
 - If you did not install to the default directory, modify the path accordingly.